 The EYFS Framework exists to support all professionals working in early years to help your child, and was developed with a number of early years experts and parents.
-In 2012, the framework was revised to make it clearer and easier to use, with more focus on the things that matter most.
-This new framework also has a greater emphasis on your role in helping your child develop.
+In September 2022, the new framework was released to make it clearer and easier to use, with more focus on the things that matter most.

 The EYFS Framework explains how and what your child will be learning to support their healthy development.
 Your child will be learning skills, acquiring new knowledge and demonstrating their understanding through seven areas of learning and development.
 Children should mostly develop the three prime areas first.
 These are:

 Personal, social and emotional development